johncrimmins/comm/memory-bank/systemPatterns.md

 ## Motion & Gestures
 - `react-native-reanimated` v4 and `react-native-gesture-handler` v2 used for interaction and transitions.
+- Long press gestures: Use `LongPressGestureHandler` with `minDurationMs` for customizable hold duration.
+- Gesture state management: Wrap `TouchableOpacity` with gesture handlers; use state flags to prevent unintended actions on release.
+- Popover animations: Use `useAnimatedStyle` with `withSpring` and `withTiming` for smooth entry/exit animations.
+- Tap-outside-to-dismiss: Use invisible overlay TouchableOpacity positioned absolutely with high zIndex to capture outside taps.

 ## Testing & Linting
 - Tests via Jest‑Expo preset.